apella1/apella1/README.md

 - 👀 I’m a Frontend developer.

-- 👀 Here is a portfolio of the projects I've been working on www.johnapella.me.
+- 👀 Here is a portfolio of the projects I've been working on. (www.johnapella.me).

 - 🌱 I’m currently working on an e-commerce website implemented using React.